Neylix/Dark-Coin-backend/README.md

 Copy configTemplate.js to config.js

-Fore development, nodemon is used for livereload server
+For development, nodemon is used for livereload server